Segway polo: History

 Segway polo is similar to horse polo, except that instead of playing on horseback, each player rides a Segway PT on the field.
 The rules have been adapted from bicycle polo and horse polo.
 Two teams of five players each hit a ball with their mallets, trying to get the ball into the other team's goal.
 The regulation field size is 200 by 128 ft, and the goal is 8 ft wide by 5 ft high.
 A regulation match consists of four 8 minute quarters, known in polo as "chukkers."
 The ball can be struck with the mallet or any part of a player's body or Segway but may only be directed using the mallet.
 A goal can not be scored off of any part of a player's body or Segway unless it occurs accidentally.
+First played in 2003.

-Although not a major sport, Segway polo is gaining popularity and teams have begun forming in the United States, Germany, Sweden, Austria, Barbados, Lebanon, the United Kingdom, Holland and Spain among others.
-The International Segway Polo Association (ISPA) has been established as the official governing body for Segway Polo.
+Although not a major sport, Segway polo is gaining popularity and teams have begun forming in the United States, Germany, Sweden, Austria, Barbados, Lebanon, the United Kingdom, the Netherlands and Spain among others.
+The International Segway Polo Association (ISPA) has been established as the official governing body for segway polo.